dotnet/docs/docs/standard/serialization/system-text-json/configure-options.md

 * <xref:System.Text.Json.JsonNamingPolicy> = <xref:System.Text.Json.JsonNamingPolicy.CamelCase>
 * <xref:System.Text.Json.JsonSerializerOptions.NumberHandling%2A> = <xref:System.Text.Json.Serialization.JsonNumberHandling.AllowReadingFromString>

-The [JsonSerializerOptions constructor](xref:System.Text.Json.JsonSerializerOptions.%23ctor(System.Text.Json.JsonSerializerDefaults)) lets you create a new instance with the default options that ASP.NET Core uses for web apps, as shown in the following example:
+In .NET 9 and later versions, you can use the <xref:System.Text.Json.JsonSerializerOptions.Web?displayProperty=nameWithType> singleton to serialize with the default options that ASP.NET Core uses for web apps.
+In earlier versions, call the [JsonSerializerOptions constructor](xref:System.Text.Json.JsonSerializerOptions.%23ctor(System.Text.Json.JsonSerializerDefaults)) to create a new instance with the web defaults, as shown in the following example:

 :::code language="csharp" source="snippets/how-to-5-0/csharp/OptionsDefaults.cs" highlight="23":::
 :::code language="vb" source="snippets/how-to-5-0/vb/OptionsDefaults.vb" :::